siddhkasera/Urban-Computing-Final-Project/README.md

 The notebook combines Pandas for data manipulation and Matplotlib/Seaborn for visualizations.

 D2 Final.ipynb

 The notebook analyzes crime trends using a combination of temporal, spatial, and categorical analysis techniques.
-Here’s an overview of the tasks performed:
+Here’s an overview of the tasks performed.

 Key Sections:

 Temporal Analysis: Understanding Crime Trends Over Time This section likely analyzes trends and patterns of crimes over specific time frames.

 Spatial Analysis: Visualizing Crime Locations
 Crime locations are visualized on maps using spatial analysis techniques.

 Categorical Analysis: Top Crime Types
 Identifies and visualizes the most common types of crimes.
 Factors Influencing Crime Type and Arrest Likelihood Examines various factors influencing different crime types and the probability of arrests.

 Spatial Analysis: Identifying Spatial Crime Clusters Using DBSCAN Utilizes the DBSCAN clustering algorithm to identify spatial crime hotspots.
 Mapping Police Stations
 Visualizes police station locations on the map.
-Identifying Critical Stations in the Network Using Graph Theory Applies graph theory to determine the network's critical nodes(transit stations).
+Identifying Critical Stations in the Network Using Graph Theory.

+Applies graph theory to determine the network's critical nodes(transit stations).
 Libraries imported:
-Pandas, NumPy, Matplotlib, Seaborn for data manipulation and visualization.
+Pandas, NumPy, Matplotlib, and Seaborn for data manipulation and visualization.
 Folium for interactive maps.
 GeoPandas, Shapely, and Contextily for spatial data.
 Scikit-learn's DBSCAN for clustering analysis.
 NetworkX for graph theory-based analysis.

 Summary of Tools and Techniques:
 Visualization: Heatmaps, charts, and spatial maps using Folium and Matplotlib.
 Clustering: DBSCAN to identify crime clusters.